(EXPANDED FROM 9/6/2023)

 It’s true that total U.S. auto production declined in 1956, but only by 12 percent.
 Hesitation to buy a Studebaker could have been accentuated by the automaker’s increasing ominous financial news.
 However, we might also consider that Studebaker lost a unique selling point when it pivoted to me-too styling.

-What if Studebaker had maintained — and improved upon — the unusually clean and aerodynamic shape of the 1953-55 family cars?
+What if Studebaker had maintained — but considerably improved — the unusually clean and aerodynamic shape of the 1953-55 family cars?
 Might the brand have carved out a viable niche instead of becoming an also-ran?

 NOTES: